About G G Collins

 So is this woman dangerous?
 Only to the characters in her book, or is she…?

 Having walked several beats, G G Collins has racked up a lot of column inches, a few awards and a university fellowship.
 She never met a story she didn’t like, although some interviews were challenging, a few obnoxious.
 But reporting is always exciting, exploring the rooftops of skyscrapers, meeting in clandestine locations, getting an exclusive, and occasionally being a tad alarmed at someone’s behavior.
 (Know where the exits are!)
 All in a day’s work.
 Of course, one never knows how to dress: jacket for the interview with the visiting entertainer, or jeans for the aviation hangar story?
 Forget wardrobe, make sure there are notebooks and extra batteries.

-Besides writing and reading, Collins enjoys travel, hiking, movies and arts.
+Besides writing and reading, Collins enjoys travel, movies, arts and hiking.
 Most days, she lives above the northern Horse Latitudes.

 Narrative Journalist.
-Specialty Areas: Animal Issues, Arts, Environmental, Health, Historical, New Urbanism, Yoga.
-Published Credits: 1600.
+Specialty Areas: Animal Issues, Arts, Editorial, Environmental, Health, Historical, New Urbanism, Reviews, Yoga.
+Published Credits: 1600+.
 Fellowship and award-winning writer.

-Fiction Books: Reluctant Medium, Lemurian Medium, Atomic Medium: all Rachel Blackstone Paranormal Mystery Series.
-Murder USA: A Crime Fiction Tour of the Nation; free anthology.
-All available at Amazon.
+Fiction Books: Reluctant Medium, Lemurian Medium, Atomic Medium.
+All are part of the Rachel Blackstone Paranormal Mystery Series.
+Murder USA: A Crime Fiction Tour of the Nation is a free anthology.
+All are available at Amazon.

 © copyright, unless otherwise indicated.
-Writing (blog posts) are all copyrighted by G G Collins.
+Writing (blog posts) are also copyrighted by G G Collins.
 All rights reserved.